Kel-Kan/llm-safety-probe/README.md

 ## Notes

 This project is intended as a small, transparent empirical probe rather than a comprehensive safety evaluation.
-It is designed to demonstrate experimental thinking, basic tooling, and awareness of safety-relevant failure modes in LLMs.
+It demonstrates **experimental thinking**, **basic tooling**, and awareness of **safety-relevant failure modes** in LLMs.